Excitons in mesoscopically reconstructed moir\'e heterostructures

-Quantum confinement is also prominent in R-type regions of 0D arrays (top panel of Fig.~\ref{fig3}d) with much reduced PL intensity and spectrally narrow lines of quantum dots at low excitation power (note the scaling factors of $5$ and $50$ for the spectra at $2$ and $0.01~\mu$W excitation powers) with characteristic negative $P_\mathrm{c}$ and positive $g$-factors of $6$ \cite{Seyler2019}.
-Depending on the actual sample spot of dark PL, such quantum dot lines with a FWHM well below $1$~meV can be observed within spectrally narrow or broad windows of $10$ and $100$~meV (as in Fig.~\ref{fig3}b and Fig.~\ref{fig1}c, respectively) energetically above the single peak of extended \RX domains at $1.33$~eV.
-Regions of 0D reconstructed arrays increase the energy of interlayer excitons by quantum confinement in triangular boxes of \RX stacking with potential barriers formed by adjacent \RM~triangles.
+Quantum confinement is also prominent in R-type regions of 0D arrays (Fig.~\ref{fig3}h) with much reduced PL intensity and spectrally narrow lines of quantum dots at low excitation power (note the scaling factors of $5$ and $50$ for the spectra at $2$ and $0.01~\mu$W excitation powers) with characteristic negative $P_\mathrm{c}$ and positive $g$-factors of $6$ \cite{Seyler2019}.
+Depending on the actual sample spot of dark PL, such quantum dot lines with a FWHM well below $1$~meV can be observed within spectrally narrow or broad windows of $10$ and $100$~meV (as in Fig.~\ref{fig3}h and Fig.~\ref{fig1}e, respectively) energetically above the single peak of extended \RX domains at $1.33$~eV.
+These blue-shifts are in stark contrast to the common notion of exciton localization in energy-reducing moir\'e potentials \cite{Seyler2019,Tran2019}.
+In fact, regions of 0D reconstructed arrays increase the energy of interlayer excitons by quantum confinement in triangular boxes of \RX stacking with potential barriers formed by adjacent \RM~triangles.
 Unlike in ideal moir\'e patterns, the potential boundaries in periodically reconstructed R-type arrays are steep, and the variations in the quantum dot PL energies reflect different strengths of confinement in quantum boxes of varying size in the triangular tiling.